-Chinese and Latin
+Chinese

-Both Chinese and Latin classes make heavy use of the sending school's curriculum to ensure that language students are fully prepared to make a successful return to their studies following their time at Maine Coast Semester.
-Building strong teaching partnerships with Chinese and Latin teachers from our students' respective sending schools is the cornerstone of this work.
+Chinese is offered as a class or tutorial depending on enrollment.
+Classes make heavy use of the sending school's curriculum to ensure that language students are fully prepared to make a successful return to their studies following their time at Maine Coast Semester.
+Building strong teaching partnerships with Chinese teachers from our students' respective sending schools is the cornerstone of this work.